 - Should consider the user experience and overall cognitive burden in the identification of prohibited items, risk elements or other items.

-May 4, 2018 in Menlo Park, California.
+The solicitation and current operational needs within TSA and DHS S&T will be discussed at a Homeland Security Industry Day on May 4, 2018 in Menlo Park, California.
 TSA Administrator Pekoske and Mr. Bryan will speak and a panel will discuss the technological aspects of TSA’s operations.
 To register for the event, please visit https://www.regonline.com/DHS-

 Companies participating in SVIP are eligible for up to $800,000 in non-dilutive funding over four phases.
 Participation in SVIP does not ensure procurement contracts with DHS or its components.